Nicki Minaj–Cardi B feud

 Trinidadian rapper Nicki Minaj and American rapper Cardi B have been involved in a highly publicized feud since around 2017.

 As Cardi B's song "Bodak Yellow" rose to popularity in 2017, rumors of a feud between her and Minaj began circulating.
 Both rappers' guest verses on songs released that year were alleged to be disses toward one another, which they both denied.
 They were both featured on the 2017 Migos song "MotorSport"; the two appearing separately in its music video and interviews about Minaj's verse on the song furthered discussions of a feud between them.
-In September 2018, Cardi B attempted to fight Minaj at a New York Fashion Week party, which left Cardi B with a welt on her head and attracted widespread media attention.
+In September 2018, Cardi B attempted to physically attack Minaj at a New York Fashion Week party, which left Cardi B with a welt on her head and attracted widespread media attention.
 Cardi B attributed it to Minaj "liking" a comment mocking Cardi B's parenting skills soon after giving birth to her daughter Kulture, which Minaj denied.

 Following the release of Cardi B's second studio album Am I the Drama?
-(2025), the feud was reignited when Minaj tweeted insults toward Cardi B regarding her pregnancy and her album sales.
-This led to a dayslong back-and-forth between them, during which both rappers made derisive remarks about one another's children, including Minaj calling Kulture ugly and Cardi B calling Minaj's son "slow", and made numerous accusations about each other's families, drug use, and mental health, among other topics.
+(2025), the feud was re-ignited when Minaj tweeted insults toward Cardi B regarding her pregnancy and her album sales.
+This led to a 3-day long back-and-forth between them, during which both rappers made derisive remarks about one another's children, including Minaj calling Kulture ugly and Cardi B calling Minaj's son "slow" and "non-verbal"; the two made numerous accusations about each other's families, drug use, and mental health.

-Since 2018, commentators and other public figures have decried the feud as disappointing and unnecessary and criticized both rappers for their role in the feud, with some singling out Minaj for her role in it.
+Since 2018, commentators and other public figures have denounced the feud as disappointing and unnecessary and criticized both rappers for their role in the feud, with some singling out Minaj for her role in it.